Blogging for Beginners: 20+ Tips to Jumpstart Your Blog

 Just as you’d organize your closet by category, you’ll want to take a similar approach with your blog.
 If you’re just starting your blog, format it in a way that makes it easy for readers to find what they’re looking for.
 For instance, you may want to add overarching topic categories to the navigation menu.

 Google also appreciates this structure - in fact, its algorithms take website structure into account when determining which posts to rank among the top search results.
 So, having neatly organized blog categories is beneficial on all fronts.
+For example,

 07. Create an editorial calendar

 When it comes to blogging for beginners, consistency is key.
-In order to start a successful blog, you’ll need to churn out content on a regular basis.
+In order to build a successful blog, you’ll need to churn out content on a regular basis.
 Continuous publishing is a sign that your blog is a voice of authority in your field, and that your content is fresh and up-to-date.
 On top of that, Google’s algorithm rewards blogs that publish frequently.

 Ideally, you’ll be able to publish an article at least 2-3 times per week.
 If that’s unrealistic for you now, start with just one a week, and take it from there.
 The most important thing when getting started is to commit to a realistic, achievable publishing schedule.